Affirmative Action Office

 202 Somsen Hall (507.457.2766)

-WSU encourages all members of the University community to be fully aware of the campus safety issues and to take action to prevent and report illegal and inappropriate activities.
+Winona State University encourages all members of the University community to be fully aware of the campus safety issues and to take action to prevent and report illegal and inappropriate activities.
 Personal awareness and applying personal safety practices are the foundation of a safe community.
 The Campus Security Report is designed to inform and educate the campus community on the measures that can be taken and the services available to assist in maintaining a safe and secure learning environment.
-All members of the University community are encouraged to contact the Director of Security with concerns or questions regarding campus security and related issues.
+All members of the University community are encouraged to contact the Director of Security with any concerns and questions regarding campus security and related issues.

 130 Kryzsko Commons, (507.457.5300)